-INTRACOM BRINGS WIRELESS INTERCOM TO THE IPHONE
+IntraCom Brings Wireless Intercom To The iPhone

-August 18th, 2011—IntraCom Systems, LLC, developer of VCOM , the leading software IP Matrix Intercom System, announced today that it has developed an iOS version of its popular VCOM Control Panel for the iPhone, iPod Touch, and iPad.
+IntraCom Systems, LLC, developer of VCOM, the leading software IP Matrix Intercom System, announced today that it has developed an iOS version of its popular VCOM Control Panel for the iPhone, iPod Touch, and iPad.
 VCOM Control Panels for iOS are now available in Apple’s iTunes App Store, keyword search “VCOM”, free of charge.
 Any combo of iOS VCOM Control Panels can be used to add mobile clients to an existing VCOM System or used as a stand-alone wireless intercom system.

 "With current and expected future RF spectrum limitations we need innovative solutions to meet the demands of the changing landscape and satisfy users who desire more and more flexibility and mobility in communications,” says David Brand, Chief Development Officer of IntraCom Systems, LLC.
 Brand continues: “VCOM Wireless Intercom on iOS takes advantage of both WiFi and cellular infrastructure to provide fully programmable, multi-channel multi-access matrix capability on Apple’s highly popular iOS platform."